Learning Identity-Preserving Transformations on Data Manifolds: Analysis

 \subsection{Learning Local Manifold Structure}

 After the MAE is trained, we have a dictionary of transport operators that describe manifold transformations and a network with a latent space that is adapted to the manifold.
-We then train the coefficient encoder network to estimate the coefficient scale weights as a function of points in the latent space.
-To visualize how the use of the transport operators varies over the latent space, we generate an Isomap embedding~\cite{tenenbaum2000global} of latent vectors and color each point by the encoded scale parameter for coefficients associated with each of the transport operators.
-Fig.~\ref{subfig:embed_mnist} shows these embeddings for MNIST data.
+We then train the coefficient encoder from Section~\ref{sec:coeffEnc} to estimate the coefficient scale weights as a function of points in the latent space.
+To visualize how the use of the transport operators varies over the latent space, we generate an Isomap embedding~\citep{tenenbaum2000global} of latent vectors and color each point by the encoded scale parameter for coefficients associated with each of the transport operators.
+Fig.~\ref{subfig:embed_mnist} and~\ref{subfig:embed_fmnist} shows these embeddings for MNIST and Fashion MNIST, respectively.
 Each operator has regions of the latent space where their use is concentrated.

 By training the coefficient encoder to maximize the similarity between the classification outputs for an input sample and for a transformed version of that sample, the network aids in identifying which transport operators can be applied to inputs in regions of the data space without changing the identity of the input.
 This helps significantly with data augmentation where the goal is to create new samples with in-class variations.
 To highlight this benefit, in Fig.~\ref{fig:samp} we show samples augmented by applying transport operators with randomly sampled coefficients to an input latent vector.
 In each block of images, the leftmost image (in a green box) is the input image and the images to the right are decoded augmentations.
 The top row shows samples augmented with transport operators controlled by coefficients sampled from Laplace distributions with encoded coefficient scale weights.
-The bottom row shows samples augmented with transport operators controlled by coefficients sampled from Laplace distributions with a fixed scale parameter.
-While both strategies generate some realistic variations of the data, using the encoded scale weights improves identity-preservation of the transformed output.The augmentations with the encoded scale weights are better at maintaining the identity of the sampled points.
+The bottom row shows samples augmented with transport operators controlled by coefficients sampled from Laplace distributions with a fixed scale parameter. {The augmentations in these figures differ from previous ones where augmentations were generated using coefficients interpolated within a fixed range, rather than sampled.} While both strategies generate some realistic variations of the data, using the encoded scale weights improves identity-preservation of the transformed output.
+The augmentations with the encoded scale weights are better at maintaining the identity of the sampled points.